rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

 Instead, we recommend installing and using a secure file transfer mechanism.
-This article describes how to install vsftpd (very secure FTP daemon), and the FTP client, and also walks you through some useful administration and security steps.
+This article describes how to install vsftpd (very secure FTP daemon) and the FTP client, and also walks you through some useful administration and security steps.

 ### Install and run vsftpd

 Use the group installation that is available in the YUM package manager.

 1. Run the following command to install everything you need: